FAIR-INNOVATION/FAIR-documentation/source/SDKManual/PythonRobotWebAPPProgramUse.rst

     "Prototype", "``LoadDefaultProgConfig(flag,program_name)``"
-    "Description", "Sets the default job program to be automatically loaded on boot" "Required parameters","- ``flag``: 1-automatically load the default program on power-up, 0-don't automatically load the default program
+    "Description", "Sets the default job program to be automatically loaded on boot" "Required parameters","
+    - ``flag``: 1-automatically load the default program on power-up, 0-don't automatically load the default program
-    - ``program_name``: the name of the job program and its path, e.g. “/fruser/movej.lua”, where /fruser/ is the fixed path for QX, and /usr/local/etc/controller/lua/ is the fixed path for LA"
+    - ``program_name``: the name of the job program and its path, e.g. “movej.lua”"
     "Default parameters", "NULL"
     "Return Value", "Error Code Success-0 Failure- errcode"